jordinebot/wp-theme-starter/README.md

 + `production`
 All scripts and styles (both yours and vendors) will be concatenated, minified/uglified and enqueued to Wordpress in `<dist>/style.css` and `<dist>/js/main.js`.

 In both environments, scripts and styles will be enqueued to Wordpress with the package version + build number to avoid browser's cache issues.
-The *dist* folder, by default will be named has your project with a leading underscore.
+The *dist* folder will be named as your project with a leading underscore.
 So, by default: `_wp-theme-starter`.

 ### Developing

 Executing `gulp develop` or just `gulp` will do a first build on development environment and then will *watch* for changes on templates, styles and scripts to automatically rebuild those items.

 **Preview your theme**
 Some people like to put the local Wordpress installation under the same project folder (even in the repo) while developing a theme.
 What I do is having a dummy WP install and link my theme under development the check the progress.
 Something like:

 ```bash
 ln -s /path-to/wp-theme-starter/_wp-theme-starter/ /path-to/wordpress/wp-content/themes/wp-theme-starter
 ```

 **Versioning**
 The WordPress Theme Starter Kit provides `semver:major`, `semver:minor` and `semver:patch` tasks which automatically increases the proper digit on `package.json`'s version number.
 Execute them in the terminal as:

 ```bash